seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 ### 7.EfficientDet

-Firstly, it incorporates weighted bi-directional feature pyramid network (BiFPN) rather than simple feature pyramid network (FPN), which allows easy and fast multi-scale feature fusion;
+Firstly, it incorporates **weighted bi-directional feature pyramid network (BiFPN)** without using simple feature pyramid network (FPN), which allows easy and fast **multi-scale feature fusion** and assigns different weight to the different prediction at the different layer levels.

-Secondly, it uses a compound scaling method that uniformly scales the resolution, depth, and width for all backbone, feature network, and box/class prediction networks.
+Secondly, it uses a **compound scaling** method that uniformly scales the resolution, depth, and width for all backbone, feature network, and box/class prediction networks.
 This mainly follows the one-stage detector design, and aims to achieve both better efficiency and higher accuracy with optimized network architectures.

 Backbone network: reuse the same width/depth scaling coefficients of EfficientNet-B0 to B6 such that we can easily reuse their ImageNet-pretrained checkpoints